-Our programmes balance a thorough knowledge and understanding of a subject and help to develop the skills learners need for their next steps in education or employment.
+Our programs balance a thorough knowledge and understanding of a subject and help to develop the skills learners need for their next steps in education or employment.

-Cambridge IGCSE (9-1) First Language English allows learners to:
+Cambridge IGCSE First Language English (US) allows students to:

 - develop the ability to communicate clearly, accurately and effectively when speaking and writing - learn how to use a wide range of vocabulary, and the correct grammar, spelling and punctuation - develop a personal style and an awareness of the audience being addressed.